-In this article, we'll discuss the benefits intelligent ticket triage, how to set it up, and how other companies have set up successful automated ticket triage processes.
+In this article, we'll discuss the benefits of intelligent ticket triage, how to set it up, and how other companies have set up successful automated ticket triage processes.

 Triage (or “routing”) is the process of evaluating and assigning the inbound customer support requests to an individual, team or queue location.